Serrowxd/Mud_Proj/README.md

 For now all the content will be ran in a simple manner, we'll make it pretty later.

+--

+Revisiting this with a fresh mindset, going to just do everything on the front-end without having it persist until I can fully get the logic down.
+I'll worry about the rest later.

 ## To-Do

 - User Login / Auth